Muslim period in the Indian subcontinent: Bengal Sultanate

 In 1339, the Bengal region became independent from the Delhi Sultanate and consisted of numerous Islamic city-states.
 The Bengal Sultanate was formed in 1352 after Shamsuddin Ilyas Shah, ruler of Satgaon, defeated Alauddin Ali Shah of Lakhnauti and Ikhtiyaruddin Ghazi Shah of Sonargaon; ultimately unifying Bengal into one single independent Sultanate.
 At its greatest extent, the Bengal Sultanate's realm and protectorates stretched from Jaunpur in the west, Tripura and Arakan in the east, Kamrup and Kamata in the north and Puri in the south.

 Although a Sunni Muslim monarchy ruled by Turco-Persians, Bengalis, Habshis and Pashtuns, they still employed many non-Muslims in the administration and promoted a form of religious pluralism.
 It was known as one of the major trading nations of the medieval world, attracting immigrants and traders from different parts of the world.
 Bengali ships and merchants traded across the region, including in Malacca, China, Africa, Europe and the Maldives through maritime links and overland trade routes.
 Contemporary European and Chinese visitors described Bengal as the "richest country to trade with" due to the abundance of goods in Bengal.
 In 1500, the royal capital of Gaur was the fifth-most populous city in the world with 200,000 residents.

 Ruins of the Adina Mosque, once the largest mosque in the Indian subcontinent, in Pandua, the first capital of the Bengal Sultanate.

 Persian was used as a diplomatic and commercial language.
 Arabic was the liturgical language of the clergy, and the Bengali language became a court language.
 The patronage of the sultans raised Bengali from the language of the masses.
-Sultan Ghiyathuddin Azam Shah sponsored the construction of madrasas in Makkah and Madinah.
+Sultan Ghiyasuddin Azam Shah sponsored the construction of madrasas in Makkah and Madinah.
 The schools became known as the Ghiyasia Banjalia Madrasas.
 Taqi al-Din al-Fasi, a contemporary Arab scholar, was a teacher at the madrasa in Makkah.
 The madrasa in Madinah was built at a place called Husn al-Atiq near the Prophet's Mosque.
 Several other Bengali Sultans also sponsored madrasas in the Hejaz.

 The Karrani dynasty was the last ruling dynasty of the sultanate.
 The Mughals became determined to bring an end to the independent kingdom.
 Mughal rule formally began with the Battle of Rajmahal in 1576, when the last Sultan Daud Khan Karrani was defeated by the forces of Emperor Akbar, and the establishment of the Bengal Subah.
 The eastern deltaic Bhati region remained outside of Mughal control until being absorbed in the early 17th century.
 The delta was controlled by a confederation of aristocrats of the Sultanate, who became known as the Baro-Bhuiyans.
 The Mughal government eventually suppressed the remnants of the Sultanate and brought all of Bengal under full Mughal control.